exasol/notebook-connector/doc/changes/unreleased.md

 * #146: Add interface for text_ai_extension_wrapper
 * #169: Added a function that creates a bucket-fs PathLike object

+## Refactoring

+* #171: Stopped using deprecated factory of the LanguageContainerDeployer.

 ## Security Issues

 * #101: Updated bucketfs-python dependency to the version 1.0.0+